 BACK TO THE GREENS

-Add the reserved beef marinade to the broccoli and onions.
+Add the reserved Beef marinade to the broccoli and Onions.
 Return the pan to a medium heat and fry for 1-2 minutes or until heated through.
-Season to taste (be careful - the marinade is salty) and toss through the rinsed spinach until wilted.
+Season to taste (be careful - the marinade is salty) and toss through the rinsed Spinach until wilted.

 TIME TO EAT!